mehdi-hjn/Locature/README.md

 ## Usage ##

-Create an account, and start exploring the app and what it has to offer !
+Create an account, and start exploring the app to see what it has to offer !

 ## Features
 - **Maps agencies by city**